wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 = What our customers say about it =

-*“I had previously worked with four different app developers and none of them were able to get the job done for me the way I wanted it.
+*“I had previously worked with four different mobile app developers and none of them were able to get the job done for me the way I wanted it.
 It took just two days for Mobiloud to get my wordpress website into an iPhone App."*
 Nick Coffey, The Cardinal Connect

+*"Mobiloud was very easy to work with to get my mobile app customized the way I wanted it.
+The online app builder was super helpful when creating images for my icons, background and splash screen.
+I would highly recommend Mobiloud for anyone looking to take their website mobile."*
+Chris Burhans, Founder of Sports Mockery

-*"They left no stone unturned in making our app perfect!
+*"They left no stone unturned in making our mobile app perfect!
 It has been a pleasure working with them."*
 Paul Andrew, Founder of Speckyboy Magazine

+*"The team at Mobiloud built astonishing apps for the main blogs in our network.
+Fast development, great support, and of course beautiful mobile apps.
+What more could we ask for?"*
+Fernando Serer, CEO and founder of Blogestudio

 *"Thank you, Mobiloud, for developing the awesome Design You Trust mobile app and kicking my site into a mobile world.
 Very professional, fast and friendly!"*
 Dmitry Utkin, founder of Design You Trust

-*"The team at Mobiloud built astonishing apps for the main blogs in our network.
-Fast development, great support, and of course beautiful apps.
-What more could we ask for?"*
-Fernando Serer, CEO and founder of Blogestudio

-*"An app is a great way to grow your audience and turn existing visitors into loyal readers.
-In no time, Mobiloud was able to develop a great looking app for Pandemia.info."*
+*"A mobile app is a great way to grow your audience and turn existing visitors into loyal readers.
+In no time, Mobiloud was able to develop a great looking mobile app for Pandemia.info."*
 Luca Conti, Author and Social Media Consultant

 *"On CircusF1 we have been seeing traffic from mobile devices rapidly growing.
-The team at Mobiloud was able to design and build an iPhone and iPad app in a very short time."*
+The team at Mobiloud was able to design and build an iPhone and iPad mobile apps in a very short time."*
 Andrea Gallazzi, owner CircusF1.com

 = Pricing =
-Install the plugin and design your app for free.
+Install the plugin and design your mobile app for free.
 Try it as long as you want.
 To publish your app on App Store or Google Play, we charge small monthly fees or a one-time fee for our Starter plan.
 Check the [pricing plans on Mobiloud.com](http://www.mobiloud.com/pricing.php?ref=plugindesc).

 = 30 days 100% Satisfaction Guarantee - no risk or commitment, really! =
-Install the plugin and design your app today.
+Install the plugin and design your mobile app today.
 Get a free preview.
 Pay only when you're ready to publish your app.
 If for any reason you're not happy with it, we'll fully refund any fees paid within 30 days from your order.

 For any questions, don’t hesitate to get in touch with us at [hello@mobiloud.com](mailto:hello@mobiloud.com)

 == Installation ==

-1. Install the plugin from the Plugin Directory, or by uploading the plugin to the /wp-content/plugins/ directory.
+1. **Install** the plugin from the Plugin Directory, or downloand the files and upload them to /wp-content/plugins/

-2. Activate the plugin through the ‘Plugins’ menu on WordPress.
+2. **Activate** the plugin through the ‘Plugins’ menu on WordPress.

-3. Click on Get Started on the 'Mobiloud' menu page on your site, and start designing your app online.
+3. Click on **Get Started** on the 'Mobiloud' menu page on your site, and start designing your app online.
 It only takes a few minutes.

-4. You'll get to see a live preview of your app which you can test online.
+4. You'll get to see a **live preview** of your mobile app which you can test online.

-5. Choose one of our pricing plans and publish your app on the App Store (we do all the work for you!)
+5. Choose one of our **pricing plans** and publish your mobile app on the App Store (we do all the work for you!).
+You can use your own account, or Mobiloud's - you choose.

 = Any questions? =
 You can contact us at [hello@mobiloud.com](mailto:hello@mobiloud.com)